Important Announcement, Effective March 16, 2020

 IRB committee members consider many factors when reviewing research applications involving human subjects (regardless of review category).
 To receive approval, the following requirements must be met:

 - Risks to subjects are minimized,

 - Risks to subjects are reasonable in relation to anticipated benefits,

 - Informed consent will be sought and appropriately documented,

 - When applicable, the research plan makes provisions for monitoring the data collected to ensure subjects’ safety,

 - When applicable, there are provisions to protect the privacy of subjects and to maintain the confidentiality of data,

-- Appropriate additional safeguards are included when the subjects come from a vulnerable population (e.g., children, prisoners, pregnant women).
+- Appropriate additional safeguards are included when the subjects come from a vulnerable population (e.g., children, inmates, pregnant women).

 Communication by the IRB to the investigator

-The principal investigator will receive email correspondence upon submission if their application is incomplete or additional information is required.
+The Principal Investigator (PI) will receive email correspondence upon submission if their application is incomplete or additional information is required.
 After review by the IRB, the PI will subsequently receive an email informing them of the outcome.
-If the project has been approved, the PI will receive a study approval letter.
-If the project requires modification, a detailed explanation of necessary changes and instructions for resubmission will be provided to the PI.
+If it is a non-exempt project that has been approved, the PI will receive a study approval letter.
+If the project requires modification, a detailed explanation of the necessary changes and instructions for resubmission will be provided to the PI.
 If the IRB decides to disapprove of a research activity, its reasons will be clearly communicated to the investigators, who will be given the opportunity to respond in person or in writing (note that research can only be disapproved after full committee review and not through expedited procedures).
 Investigators may check on the status of their application at any time on the IRBNet website.